anstar123/SOP/CabShare/README.md

 # CabShare - Cab Sharing App for IIT Patna

 CabShare is a modern Android application designed to help IIT Patna students find and share cab rides with each other.
-The app facilitates ride sharing between the campus and various the most frequent destinations including Patna Junction, Patna Airport and Bihta Railway Station.
+The app facilitates ride sharing between the campus and some of the most frequent destinations (Patna Junction, Patna Airport and Bihta Railway Station) and vice-versa.

 ## Features